 1/2 teaspoon coarse salt (plus a pinch more if needed, to taste)

 2. When the popping has subsided, remove the lid and stir in the chile, curry leaves, turmeric and asafoetida for about 10 seconds.
 Stir in the green chiles and salt and turn the heat to medium-low.
-Stir in 4 Tablespoons water and cover.
+Stir in 1/4 cup of water and cover.
 Steam the beans in the pan for about 7-8 minutes, until tender and cooked through.

 The chiles to use for this are about the size of your pinky finger, and hot.
 They may be labeled "Asian hot chiles" or "green Thai chiles" in some stores.
-If you can't find them, you can substitute a serrano or jalapeno chile, sliced lengthwise into quarters (serrano) or sixths (jalapenos).
-Two quarters of a serrano, or two-sixths of a jalapeno, are roughly equivalent to one Indian chile.
+If you can't find them, you can substitute a serrano or jalapeno chile, sliced lengthwise into quarters (serrano) or sixths (jalapenos), to be about the same size and shape.

 Thank you to Bhavani Balasubramanian for the original version of this recipe.